Welcome to our FAQ. If you do not find your questions asnwered, please contact us.

 How much are your kittens?

 As small hobby breeder specialized in selective few shaded colors, we put a lot of investment and effort into selecting our foundation cats for the most suitable matches for the look and temperament we desired.
 Each litter receive different degree of care during different phase of the breeding program, therefore, our price varies depending on the litter and each individual kitten.
-The average cost of our pet kitten are 2000 USD as pet.
+The average cost of our kitten is 2500 USD as pet.

 What are included?